YingqingHe/ScaleCrafter/README.md

 ScaleCrafter is capable of generating images with a resolution of <i>4096 x 4096</i> and videos with a resolution of <i>2048 x 1152</i> based on pre-trained diffusion models on a lower resolution.
 Notably, our approach needs <i>no extra training/optimization</i>.

 ## :notes: Notes
 - Welcome everyone to collaborate on the code repository, improve methods, and do more downstream tasks.
+Please check the [CONTRIBUTING.md](https://github.com/YingqingHe/ScaleCrafter/blob/main/CONTRIBUTING.md)
 - If you have any questions or comments, we are open for discussion.

 ## 🔆 Abstract